New 'Billions' Season: The Show About Power And Money You Should Be Watching

 2 High-Profile TV Shows Are Back: 'Roseanne' And 'The Americans'

-Rhodes Jr. is brought to heel by a new attorney general, Martin Carlisle; played with a Texas twang and deliciously blunt manner by Clancy Brown.
+Rhoades Jr. is brought to heel by a new attorney general, Martin Carlisle; played with a Texas twang and deliciously blunt manner by Clancy Brown.
 Carlisle wants his U.S. Attorneys to stop chasing more mundane financial crimes — the kind of directive you might expect from an A.G. appointed by a certain New York billionaire elected president, though Donald Trump's name is never mentioned.

 Axelrod faces a different dilemma.
 The government will only unfreeze his assets if he agrees to stop trading until after the trial, turning his newly promoted chief investment officer, Taylor Mason, into the public face of his company.
 Staffers in the U.S. Attorneys' office don't believe Axelrod will agree to it, until he does, to save his firm.